-Sending email newsletters is also inexpensive, as compared to other forms of promotion.
-Especially when you consider the Return On Investment (ROI) that email marketing delivers.
-The generally accepted stat is that for every $1 spent on email marketing you earn $38.
+Email newsletters are a great way to maintain regular contact with your clients.
+They’re also inexpensive, compared to other forms of promotion.
+Especially when you consider the return on investment that email marketing delivers.
+The generally accepted stat is that for every $1 spent on email marketing, you earn $38.

 Newsletters are very simple to design.
 Ideally, you can create a newsletter design in the span of five minutes.
-All you need is a good editor and templates.
+All you need is a good editor and email templates.

-You’ll want to ensure that you’re branding matches your website and other communications with your customers and leads.
-You could even use the navigation bar block to make your newsletter template look like like your site.
+Benchmark Email’s drag and drop editor is simple to use.
+After you select an appropriate template and open it in the editor, you can make changes in every section and apply your company logo and branding.
 The best part about the Benchmark Email Drag and Drop Editor is that you can add new sections anywhere you’d like in the newsletter.
 You can also clear the default color scheme of the template and put a new one of your choice.

 There are various different kinds of emails out there, all with different purposes.
 Just like every email you send, you’ll always want to have a goal in mind for your email newsletter.
 Once you have your goal, it’s easy to understand what content should go into your newsletters.

 If it’s to inform, you’ll want to include company updates, new product updates or services you’re offering, educational content, and any other news that’s relevant to your subscribers.

 Perhaps the goal of your newsletter is to sell.
 If it is, you’ll want to make sure you’re highlighting the goods or services you’re pushing.
 Make sure your copy includes compelling CTAs to drive the traffic to your site where the real sale can take place.

 If the goal of your newsletter is to create engagement with your subscribers, the content must be aimed at that.
 It may mean including CTAs that encourage subscribers to share it on social media.
 Or it could ask a question that your subscribers can respond to – anything that will call for some interaction with your subscribers.